| | | |

 Yet nothing in the proposal requires an accurate portrayal of Lloyd's syndicates'

 financial condition to U.S. cedents, their policyholders or U.S. regulators.
+Perhaps this is the result of

 Lloyd's seven-plus years lobbying the NAIC to relax U.S. collateral rules,

 and orchestrating the development of a straw-man U.K. insurance regulator.
+Fact or fiction The following points are offered

 to help sort out what is truth and what is fiction in the push to weaken trust